amalgam8/amalgam8/README.md

     than one application under the tenant at the same time, so long as they don't implement any conflicting microservices.

-1. Following instructions for the sample that you want to run.
+1. Follow the instructions for the sample that you want to run.

     (a) **helloworld** sample